abhinav7693ngh/ixiLogger/README.md

 ## Introduction

-ixilogger is a simple to use utility that help you setup logging superfast in your Javascript and Node projects.
+ixilogger is a simple to use utility that help you setup logging superfast in your Javascript and Node projects.<br/>
+Don't forget to leave a github star ⭐, if you like ixilogger.

 ## Installation